 Additionally, factoring of accounts receivables is also a way to provide cash needed upfront to finance upticks in sales demand.
 But the one key point related to any type of financial tool used to offset demands brought on by seasonality is: as soon as the timeframe is over, it’s important to use the proceeds resulting from your uptick and completely settle the financial tool used.
 That way, when you need it again, it is there for your small business, and you’re in good standing with the provider of the financing (a factoring company, bank or alternative lender).

 Want to Learn More About How to Grow Your Small Business?

-Contact us today to learn more about how ei Funding can help you navigate seasonality and boost your business’s cash flow today.
+Take our factoring quiz or contact us today to learn more about how ei Funding can help you navigate seasonality and boost your B2B business’s cash flow today.